vanderke/FOTF-Developer-Exercise/README.md

 There are other aspects of the site that I have similar sob stories about, but I'll save my breath for a later conversation.

 ##Dislaimer##
 Since I spent most of my time learning, a lot of the code in this project is taken from tutorials and adapted for my purposes.
 That being said, I DID write it, and I know how it works.
-(I wouldn't have been able to adapt it if I didn't know how it works)
+(I wouldn't have been able to adapt it if I didn't know how it works).
+This project is more evidence of my ability to learn than it is evidence of what I knew.